JetBrains/projector-client/docSrc/src/doc/docs/index.md

 ## The state of the Projector

-Currently, it is in a private preview stage.
+Currently, Projector is generally available.
 Please evaluate it and send your feedback to the Projector team.
 Your feedback is vital for understanding the Projector's future and prototyping its new features.

 You can report any issues here: [https://youtrack.jetbrains.com/issues/PRJ](https://youtrack.jetbrains.com/issues/PRJ).
 Feel free to report any bug or submit a feature request: every single opinion is important.